 Another auspicious action is to go to the inner temple but as the entrance is reached via a narrow, unlit alley crawling with rats, I chickened out.
 Coen put on his poker face, “They don’t do anything,” he said and did his rounds.
 He was right, of course.

-- Bikaner itself is worth a visit too.
-Check out the Junagarh Fort, the Shivbari Temple, or the Gajner Palace (now a heritage hotel).
+- The town of Bikaner itself is worth a visit too.
+Check out the Junagarh Fort, the Shivbari Temple, or the Gajner Palace (now a heritage hotel, find it here).

 - For accommodation in Bikaner, check availability and prices here.

 Tips on Other Places to Visit in Rajasthan